sola-st/ChangeGuard/README.md

 correctly identify a code change as semantics-preserving or semantics-changing, we proceed as follows:

 1. Check whether the corresponding commit has any associated continuous integration logs on the GitHub Workflows platform:
-    * Manually go through each annotation in `annotated_changes.json`.
+    * Manually go through each annotation in `./LExecutorCC/annotated_changes.json`.
 For each commit version, i.e. old and new, identify if they have associated continuous integration logs on the GitHub Workflows platform.
 If such logs exists, we compare the test execution results for the commits of the two versions and add the verdict to a file in `./evaluation/regression_tests/project_name_github_verdict.json`.
 Notice we save three fields for each code change: *repo*, *sha*, and *final_result*.
 E.g. `./evaluation/regression_tests/airflow_github_verdict.json`.

 2. Try to run the tests locally:
-    * For each project with tests, execute its corresponding script
+    * For each project with tests, from the `./repos` directory, execute its corresponding script
     ```
-    python3 repos/evaluate_tests_project_name.py
+    python3 evaluate_tests_project_name.py
     ```

     The results will be saved in `./evaluation/regression_tests/project_name_tests_verdict.json`.